Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Preliminaries

 If $S$ is a geodesic metric space and $x,y\in S$, $[x,y]$ denotes a geodesic in $S$ connecting $x$ and $y$.
 For two subsets $T_1, T_2$ of a metric space $S$ with metric $\d$, we denote by $\d (T_1, T_2)$ and $\d _{Hau} (T_1, T_2)$ the usual and the Hausdorff distance between $T_1$ and $T_2$, respectively.
 That is,

 and

 For a subset $T\subseteq S$, $T^{+\e} $ denotes the closed $\e$-neighborhood of $T$, i.e.,

 Given a word $W$ in an alphabet $\mathcal A$, we denote by $\| W\| $ its length.
 We write $W\equiv V$ to express the letter-for-letter equality of words $W$ and $V$.
 If $\mathcal A$ is a generating set of a group $G$, we do not distinguish between words in $\mathcal A$ and elements of $G$ represented by these words if no confusion is possible.
 Recall that a subset $X$ of a group $G$ is said to be {\it symmetric} if for any $x\in X$, we have $x^{-1}\in X$.
 In this paper all generating sets of groups under consideration are supposed to be symmetric, unless otherwise is stated explicitly.
-By $\Gamma (G,X)$ we denote the Cayley graph of $G$ with respect to $X$.
-If $p$ is a combinatorial path in a labeled directed graph (e.g., a Cayley graph or a van kampen diagram), $\Lab (p)$ denotes its label.